ethereum/ethereum-org-website/src/content/developers/docs/smart-contracts/composability/index.md

 Ethereum smart contracts are like public APIs, so anyone can interact with the contract or integrate them into dapps for added functionality.
 Smart contract composability generally works off three principles: modularity, autonomy, and discoverability:

 **1. Modularity**: This is the ability of individual components to perform a specific task.
-In Ethereum, every smart contract has specific use-case (as shown in the Uniswap example).
+In Ethereum, every smart contract has a specific use case (as shown in the Uniswap example).

 **2. Autonomy**: Composable components must be able to operate independently.
 Each smart contract in Ethereum is self-executing and can function without relying on other parts of the system.